collabnix/dockerlabs/automation/terraform/macOS/README.md

-# Getting Started with Terraform on Docker for Mac 18.05
+# How to use Terraform to build Nginx Docker Container running on Docker for Mac 18.05

-## Installing Terraform on Docker for Mac
+## Installing Terraform on macOS

 ```
 brew install terraform